shellyesuttles/shellyesuttles.github.io/research.md

 ## Agricultural Transportation

 In December 2019, the U.S. Federal Motor Carrier Safety Administration mandated electronic logging devices (ELDs) in most commercial motor vehicles.
-The mandate's goal was to better enforce consequences for drivers driving beyond the hours-of-service limits to deliver shipments faster.
+The mandate's goal is to better enforce consequences for drivers driving beyond the hours-of-service limits to deliver shipments faster.
 We have been exploring the ELD mandate's impact on agricultural shipments, particularly highly perishable refrigerated agricultural products.

 ![Trucker, corn, and chicken](assets/img/chicken_truck.jpg) *Illustration courtesy of [Anita Bilan](https://www.anitabilan.com/)*